tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 - Safely sharing data between threads
   - Akka
   - Clojure STM
-- Mapping from relational to OO worlds (nit: I think these are largely mistakes -- to be discussed later)
+- Mapping from relational to OO worlds (note: I think this is largely a mistake -- to be discussed later)
   - Hibernate
   - Prisma
 - Building code